-Ensuring secure data exchanges is integral to any data commercialization effort.
+Ensuring secure data exchanges is integral to any data monetization effort.
 Part of this involves monitoring and tracking where data is being sent, where it originates, and whether encryption is used consistently to secure data while in transit.
 Any areas in the data path that potentially allow intrusions or are vectors for abuse should be remediated to mitigate the risk.
 Risk has many different dimensions and security should always be implemented anywhere that a risk potential is identified.
 With rigorous, secure data protection mechanisms in place, hacking becomes a non-issue, rather than a concern for OEMs.

 Required Vehicle Equipment

 Many different mechanisms exist for capturing and transmitting vehicle and driver data.
-The hardware and software supporting this effort should be factored into the plan for commercializing data.
+The hardware and software supporting this effort should be factored into the plan for monetizing car data.
 The range of hardware and vehicle types supported introduces a layer of complexity.
-Of critical importance to any commercialization, program is the capability of collecting, cleansing, normalizing, and unifying collected data so that irrespective of the OEM’s hardware decision, the vehicle and driving information is delivered to each beneficiary in a uniform, usable format.
-Commercialization demands that the management of data across this spectrum of devices in a consistent, verifiable manner.
+Of critical importance to any monetization, program is the capability of collecting, cleansing, normalizing, and unifying collected data so that irrespective of the OEM’s hardware decision, the vehicle and driving information is delivered to each beneficiary in a uniform, usable format.
+Monetization demands that the management of data across this spectrum of devices in a consistent, verifiable manner.
 To maximize the data value, this management should include the earliest devices in the market, all those operating today, and new devices as they are introduced (always maintaining backward compatibility).

 PILLAR 2: SUFFICIENCY OF THE DATA

 For Big Data applications in the automotive sector to be successful, certain criteria must be met.
-Simply collecting and aggregating huge amounts of data, without being sufficiently selective or qualifying the nature of the data, is unlikely to lead to the kinds of useful insights that will identify patterns, reveal trends, and derive statistically significant results.
+Simply collecting and aggregating huge amounts of vehicle telematics data, without being sufficiently selective or qualifying the nature of the data, is unlikely to lead to the kinds of useful insights that will identify patterns, reveal trends, and derive statistically significant results.

 Going into a project involving automotive data, key questions should be resolved at the earliest stages of planning such as: